 - People were scared to talk about love.

 So, heart intelligence—the techne characterized by compassion, warm-heartedness, generosity, vulnerability, collaboration and curiosity—is a rich and nourishing place to explore.
-Folks are scared of it, but also have a lot of enthusiasm for this “thing,” that can transform workplace and workplace practice.

 Case Study: Justin Bieber

-Activating heart intelligence, you might ask: why do people hate him?
+You might ask: why do people hate him?
 Why do they love him?
 What is happening to him?
 What will happen to him?
 And what does that tell us about our culture?

 Conversation regarding these questions would emerge in the spirit of compassion, connectivity, being hard on issues and soft on people, knowing people do the best they can (so without blame), authentic curiosity (without an outcome already in mind).

-· What are the impacts of his actions on our youth (not solely how do we sell more effectively to youth?)?
+· What are the impacts of his actions on our youth (not solely, “how do we sell more effectively to youth?”)?

-· What is “good,” for him and what is “good,” for his customers (in addition to how do we make more money?)?
+· What is “good,” for him and what is “good,” for his customers (in addition to, “how do we make more money?”)?

-· What kinds of knowledge do we need to make available to both him and his customers to ensure that goodness happens(how do we make good things happen in the world)?
+· What kinds of knowledge do we need to make available to both him and his customers to ensure that goodness happens?
+How do we make good things happen in the world?